Ribbesford House

-Ribbesford House is a historic English mansion in Bewdley, Worcestershire.
-With a history dating back a thousand years, the house is a Grade II* listed building with architectural elements ranging from the 16th to the 19th century.
+Ribbesford House is a historic English mansion in Ribbesford, near Bewdley, Worcestershire.
+The house and its surrounding estate have a history dating back nearly a thousand years.
+The current house is a Grade II* listed building which has architectural elements ranging from the 16th to the 19th century.

 Description

-The house has 20 bedrooms, 10 reception rooms and nine bathrooms on three storeys.
+Ribbesford House lies to the south of Ribbesford, near the banks of the River Severn.
+The house has 20 bedrooms, 10 reception rooms and nine bathrooms over three storeys.
 The building has two octagonal turrets.
-The property includes a cottage, outbuildings, and eight acres of land with gardens and a woodland.
+The estate includes a cottage, outbuildings and eight acres of land with gardens and a woodland.

-There is a description of Ribbesford House in the Pevsner Architectural Guide for Worcestershire (1968), detailing its various elements dating from the 16th century (ceiling oak beams) to the 19th century.
+It is speculated that the current shape of Ribbesford House is half a quadrangle, the other half being demolished after Francis Ingram purchased the house in 1787.

+Ribbesford House is listed on the Heritage at Risk Register which is compiled by Historic England.
+This is due to parts of the building suffering from major water ingress, causing rapid decay.

 History

 An Anglo-Saxon charter from the early 11th century mentions that the estate was given by Bishop Wulfstan to his sister.
 It was seized by the Danes, then regained by the monks, only to be captured by Turstin the Fleming.
 In 1074 the estate was presented to Ralph de Mortimer in recognition of his services to William the Conqueror.
-The house seems to have been rebuilt around 1535, when the turrets were probably added.
-Around the same time, John Leland called it a "goodly manour place."
+Ribbesford House takes its name from the Ribbesford family, who lived there during the reign of Henry II.
+It is believed that the house was rebuilt in the 1530s under the ownership of Sir Robert Acton.
+Around the same time John Leland called it a "goodly manour place."

+In 1627 King Charles passed the estate of Ribbesford House to Edward Herbert, 1st Baron Herbert of Cherbury and his two brothers George and Henry.
+Their coat of arms still stands at the property bearing the Welsh motto Pawb yn y Arver (Everyone has his customs).
+Henry who was Master of the Revels for Charles I and Charles II either side of the Cromwellian interlude bought out his brothers for the sum of £3,500 after he received £5,000 as a settlement on marrying Susanna Sleford.
+Henry was declared a Royalist delinquent by Parliament during the Civil War and had to compound for his estates in the sum of £1330 in 1646.
+Henry sat out his "retirement" at Ribbesford until the end of the Republic when he again resumed his duties as Master of the Revels, but this time under Charles II.

-Ribbesford House remained in the Mortimer family until the early 17th century, when it passed to Baron Herbert of Cherbury, whose coat of arms still stands at the property.
-The correspondence of his son Henry with Oliver Cromwell, Queen of Bohemia and other contemporaries was discovered in one of the towers.
+The correspondence of his son Henry with Oliver Cromwell, Elizabeth Stuart and other contemporaries was discovered in one of the towers.
 Parts of the house were renovated in 1669.
-The estate was purchased in 1787 by Francis Ingram, who demolished the larger part of the house.
+The estate was purchased in 1787 by Francis Ingram who demolished the larger part of the house and filled in the moat which surrounded it.